goetas-webservices/xsd2php/README.md

 What about custom types?
 * `--alias-map='Vendor/Project/CustomDateClass;http://www.opentravel.org/OTA/2003/05#CustomOTADateTimeFormat'`
-will instcut XSD2PHP to do not generate any class for `CustomOTADateTimeFormat` type inside `http://www.opentravel.org/OTA/2003/05` namesapce.
+will instcut XSD2PHP to do not generate any class for `CustomOTADateTimeFormat` type inside `http://www.opentravel.org/OTA/2003/05` namespace.
 All reference to this type are replaced with the `Vendor/Project/CustomDateClass` class.

-Serilize / Unserialize
+Serialize / Unserialize
 ----------------------

 XSD2PHP can also generate for you [JMS Serializer](http://jmsyst.com/libs/serializer) metadata that you can use to serialize/unserialize the generated PHP class instances.